 Note on Multistate Businesses and “Nexus”

-Our primary focus here is on businesses operating solely in Nevada.
+Our primary focus here is on businesses operating solely in Washington.
 However, if you’re doing business in several states, you should be aware that your business may be considered to have “nexus” with those states, and therefore may be obligated to pay taxes in those states.
 The rules for taxation of multistate businesses, including what constitutes nexus with a state for the purpose of various taxes, are complicated; if you run such a business, you should consult with a tax professional.

 For further guidance on Washington’s business and occupation tax, including exemptions and credits, check the Department of Revenue website.
 For information on business-related taxes in other states, check Nolo’s 50-State Guide to Business Income Tax.
 And, if you’re looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).